splunk/addonfactory-ucc-generator/README.md

     ]
 ```

-Following is a brief explanation for every field (All the parameters mentioned below are required unless specified otherwise):
+Following is a brief explanation for each field (All the fields mentioned below are required unless specified otherwise):
 * `name`, `label` and `description` denotes the name, friendly name and a brief description of the alert action respectively.
 * `activeResponse` field is required to provide support for **adaptive response action** in **Splunk Enterprise Security**.
 This field is required only if the support for **adaptive response action** is to be provided.
-Following are the parameters for the same (all the parameters mentioned below are required unless specified otherwise):
+Following are the fields for the same (all the fields mentioned below are required unless specified otherwise):
-    * For `task`, enter the functions performed by the action, such as "scan".
+    * `task`: Enter the functions performed by the action, such as "scan".
-    * Provide **true** in `supportsAdhoc` if the action supports ad hoc invocation from the Actions menu on the Incident Review dashboard in Splunk Enterprise Security.
+    * `supportsAdhoc`: Provide **true** if the action supports ad hoc invocation from the Actions menu on the Incident Review dashboard in Splunk Enterprise Security.
-    * In `subject`, enter the objects that the action's tasks can be performed on, such as "endpoint.file".
+    * `subject`: Enter the objects that the action's tasks can be performed on, such as "endpoint.file".
-    * `category` should contain the categories that the action belongs to, such as **Information Gathering**.
+    * `category`: It should contain the categories that the action belongs to, such as **Information Gathering**.
-    * `technology` parameter contains `vendor`, `product` and `version` parameters which are explained below:
+    * `technology` field contains `vendor`, `product` and `version` fields which are explained below:
-        * `vendor` is the technology vendor that the action supports.
+        * `vendor`: The technology vendor that the action supports.
-        * In `product`, enter the product that the action supports.
+        * `product`: Enter the product that the action supports.
-        * In `version`, enter the versions of the product that the action supports.
+        * `version`: Enter the versions of the product that the action supports.
-    * Optionally, for `drillDownUri`, enter a URL to a custom drilldown or view for the link that appears in the detailed view of a notable event on the Incident Review dashboard in Splunk Enterprise Security.
+    * `drillDownUri`: Enter a URL to a custom drilldown or view for the link that appears in the detailed view of a notable event on the Incident Review dashboard in Splunk Enterprise Security.
 If you don't specify a URL, the default URL runs a search for the result events created by this response action.
+It is an optional field.
-    * For `sourcetype`, enter the source type to which to assign the events produced as a result of this response action.
-It is an optional parameter.
+    * `sourcetype`: Enter the source type to which to assign the events produced as a result of this response action.
+It is an optional field.
 * `entity` field is a list of dictionaries, each containing details about the input fields available on the html form of the alert actions.
-The details about the various parameters of `entity` field are mentioned below (all the parameters mentioned below are required unless specified otherwise):
+The details about the various fields of `entity` are mentioned below (all the fields mentioned below are required unless specified otherwise):
-    * `field` represents the name of the entity.
+    * `field`: The name of the entity.
-    * `label` represents the friendly name of the entity.
+    * `label`: The friendly name of the entity.
-    * `type` parameter is used to specify different types of entities.
+    * `type`: *type* field is used to specify different types of entities.
 Supported types are: **text, singleSelect, checkbox, radio,** and **singleSelectSplunkSearch**.
-    * `defaultValue` represents the default value of the entity.
+    * `defaultValue`: The default value of the entity.
 It can be a number, string or boolean value, depending upon the type of entity.
-It is an optional parameter.
+It is an optional field.
-    * `help` is useful for providing friendly help text to the user.
-It is an optional parameter.
+    * `help`: It is useful for providing friendly help text to the user.
+It is an optional field.
-    * `required` parameter specifies whether the given input entity is required or not.
-It is an optional parameter.
+    * `required`: It specifies whether the given input entity is required or not.
+It is an optional field.
-    * `search`, `valueField`, and `labelField` parameters are only valid for type **singleSelectSplunkSearch**.
+    * `search`, `valueField`, and `labelField` fields are only valid for type **singleSelectSplunkSearch**.
 They are explained below:
-        * `search` represents the query string to execute.
+        * `search`: It represents the query string to execute.
 It is useful for querying the REST API, a lookup table, or indexed data.
-        * `valueField` indicates the field name to use for drop-down option values that correspond to the option labels.
+        * `valueField`: It indicates the field name to use for drop-down option values that correspond to the option labels.
-        * `labelField` indicates  the field name to use for drop-down option labels.
+        * `labelField`: It indicates  the field name to use for drop-down option labels.
 Labels generated from this field are visible in the drop-down interface.
-        All the above parameters are required.
+        All the above fields are required.
     * `options` are only valid for type **checkbox** and **radio**.
 The options available are:
-        * `items` is a list of dictionaries consisting of value and label pair, which represents value and label of the option in the above types respectively.
+        * `items`: A list of dictionaries consisting of value and label pair, which represents value and label of the option in the above types respectively.

 You can always refer to [ta-salesforce](https://git.splunk.com/projects/FINGALS/repos/ta-salesforce/browse) as a reference for featured UCC use cases.